 The problem with the mushroom cloud is that it doesn’t stay mushroom-shaped for long.
 The wind blows the plume one way or the other.
 Watch to see which way it leans (don’t wait for that to start biking, just keep checking over your shoulder).

 When the wind changes direction, it most often does so on a 180-degree axis.
 If it’s blowing due north, a switch would blow due south.
 Not always, just most of the time.

 Your instinct will be to ride the opposite direction that the plume leans.
 But if the wind changes direction, it’s going to blow it back on top of you.
 So when you can tell which way it’s leaning, go perpendicular to that.
 If the cloud leans north, go east or west.

 Is there any scenario in which you wouldn’t try to get away from a nuclear detonation?
 Only if you have a fully underground, airtight shelter with its own filtration system and lots of supplies.
 But I’m guessing if you have one of those, this post isn’t for you.

 That’s it!
 Sorry if this was a bit morbid, I didn’t mean it to be so.
 I’ve always been fascinated by nukes (not in a good way, just interested).
-Now I return to much lighter topics—the impending transformation of humans into a different species through bioelectronic modification.
+May you never need to rely on anything in this post.